-Outside In has been built with findability, accessibility and usability in mind, so we hope you can find, access and use the information you need.
-This page explains the accessibility features available on the web site.
-We are always happy to receive feedback about accessibility on the web site.
+The Outside In website has been built with findability, accessibility and usability in mind, so we hope you can find, access and use the information you need.
+This page explains the accessibility features available on the website.
+We are always happy to receive feedback about accessibility on the website.

-The ways you can access this website are explained below
+The various ways that you can access this website are explained below

 The Outside In website has been designed to change according to the device you are viewing it on.
-So you should find the text easy to read and the layout easy to follow.
+We hope that this means you find the text easy to read and the layout easy to follow.

-To change the text size in Internet Explorer (a typical Windows browser):
+On a Windows PC, to change the text size in Internet Explorer:

 - Select View in the menu bar